PedroRoweder/Tipper/README.md

 # Tipper
-A tip calculator i made for study purposes.
+A Tip Calculator I made for study purposes.